 Do you know of any great communities where people discuss deep learning?
 Let me know!

 This self-driven deep learning in game engines course is a work in progress and I hope it's helpful for others who want to go down a similar learning path.
 If you find any courses that you think I'd like, have other suggestions, or are just excited to follow along, please let me know!
-For future updates, follow the Immersive Limit Facebook Page, the Immersive Limit Twitter, or reach out to me at @aktwelve on Twitter or connect with me on LinkedIn.
+You can reach out to me at @aktwelve on Twitter or connect with me on LinkedIn.